department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/bereavement-counseling.md

   - heading: Other helpful information
     links:
     - url: /burials-and-memorials/survivor-and-dependent-benefits/burial-costs/
-      title: Handling Burial Costs (Allowances)
+      title: Burial Allowance Application Process
       description: Find out if you can get paid back for funeral and other burial costs.
     - url: /burials-and-memorials/survivor-and-dependent-benefits/compensation/
       title: Compensation for Survivors and Dependents
       description: Find out if you can get tax-free monetary benefits.
     - url: /burials-and-memorials/burial-planning/
       title: Burial Planning
-      description: Find out how to plan for the future or what to do if your family member has just died.
+      description: Find out the steps you’ll need to take to arrange for a family member’s burial.
     - url: /burials-and-memorials/what-to-expect-at-a-funeral/
-      title: What to Expect at a Military Funeral
+      title: What to Expect at a Memorial Service
       description: Find out what will happen to help you prepare for this day.
     - url: /pension/survivors-pension/
       title: Survivors Pension
-      description: Find out if you can get monthly payments as an unmarried surviving spouse or unmarried child of a deceased Veteran with wartime service.
+      description: If you’re an unmarried surviving spouse or an unmarried child of a deceased Veteran with wartime service, find out if you can get monthly payments.

 ---

 <div class="va-introtext">

 If you’re the surviving spouse, child, or parent of a Servicemember who died in the service of their country, you may qualify for bereavement counseling through VA.
-Bereavement counseling includes assistance and support for people going through emotional and psychological stress after the death of a loved one.
+Bereavement counseling provides assistance and support for people going through emotional and psychological stress after the death of a loved one.

 </div>